daviftorres/burpsuite-installation/README.md

 ## About Burp Suite

-Burp Suite is a leading toolkit for web application security testing.
+Burp Suite is a leading toolkit for web application security pentests.
 The Community Edition is free and includes essential tools for manual security testing.

 ## License